geovedi/book-notes/2016/grit.notes.md

   - The rule underscores the importance of personal choice in selecting a hard thing aligned with one's interests.
 - Long-Term Commitment and Growth in Grit:
   - The Hard Thing Rule evolves as children grow, transitioning into a requirement for committing to at least one activity for an extended period, fostering long-term grit development.
-  - The perspective of Lucy and Amanda, the author's daughters, reflects the desire to become grittier as they age and the recognition that grit is a skill requiring practice.
+  - The perspective of Lucy and Amanda, Angela's daughters, reflects the desire to become grittier as they age and the recognition that grit is a skill requiring practice.

 ### A Culture of Grit
 - Introduction